 Podcast & Live Shows

-Doktor Snake also presents a popular podcast called Doktor Snake’s Voodoo Machine where he talks dark culture, rebellion and sorcery, and plays heavy rock & heavy metal.
-Plus Doc performs live shows with his band The Voodoo Machine, playing powerful black metal by Satanic appointment.
+Doktor Snake also presents a popular podcast called Doktor Snake’s Voodoo Machine where he talks about his life as a professional voodoo doctor by day, and as a voodoo bluesman by night.
+Plus Doc performs live shows as the voodoo bluesman, playing deep, soulful blues by Satanic appointment since 1923.

 Doktor Snake’s other books – written as Jimmy Lee Shreeve – include How To Be Famous (Orion), Mary Jane’s Hash Brownies (Cico), Blood Rites (Arrow), Cannibals (John Blake) and Human Sacrifice (Barricade).
 As Jimmy Lee Shreeve, his writings have been published in top newspapers and magazines around the world, including The Independent, Sunday Express, and Maxim magazine.